nmapped/nmapped.github.io/content/scratch/NumPy.md

 ## Data Creation
 + `numpy.zeros()`: creates an array using a shape argument (one number for a 1-D array or shape tuple) and fills the array with zeros.
 + `numpy.random.random_sample()`: uses same arguments as `numpy.zeros` to create arrays and fills the array with random values.
-+ `numpy.arange()`: creates a 1-D array and fills it with numbers ranging from a starting value (or zero) to a max value. does not take a shape tuple.
++ `numpy.arange()`: creates a 1-D array and fills it with integers from a starting value, if two arguments are provided (or zero if one argument) to a max value. the difference between each number can be provided with a third argument. does not take a shape tuple.
 + `numpy.random.rand()`: creates a 1-D array and fills it with random numbers within a specified range.
 + `numpy.array()`: takes a python list as an argument and turns it into a NumPy array.